magento/devdocs/src/guides/v2.4/coding-standards/contributing.md

 Sniffs must be also covered by a unit test to ensure its behaviour is correct.
-In a nutshell, this test defines a set of line numbers, each of them with a number of expected errors or warnings, which will be compared with the results obtained from executing the sniff against one or several fixtures.
+In a nutshell, this test defines a set of line numbers, each of them with a number of expected errors or warnings, which will be compared with the results obtained from executing the sniff against one or several fixtures containing real code.

 The unit test must extend the `AbstractSniffUnitTest` class and its file name must be equal to the sniff's file name, excluding the `sniff` suffix.
 Fixture files must follow the same rule, changing its extension to `.inc` in the